 It really was beautiful to watch.
 Our book had suddenly come to life and was bursting with different characters, each with their own agendas.
 You could layer it up as much as you like but I preferred to simply take the occasional photo.
 The result is something of a study about people's interactions both with themselves and with our sand story.

 And all the while the children played.
 That was the underlying plot The beach is an escape like no other, much like a good book is.
 One can get so engrossed, captivated even, that one simply can't put it down.
 That's how our day felt, a far cry from how I felt at the end of page 1 this morning.

 The beach is an open book and how apt that we should spend World Book Day on it from 9.30am to 3.30pm.
 Watching Jenson on the beach today, with so much energy and enthusiasm to explore and express himself, was compelling.
-A classroom is no place for children like him.

 It was inevitable that our story was to conclude at the same place as it began: on the beach.
 I had a very romantic notion that it would be great to watch the sea wash our story away.
 I had worked out the tides and roughly guessed.
 I was pretty spot on too: 6.45pm.
 Although there were only a few metres to go before the advancing tide would swallow our story, light wasn't on our side and nor was Jenson's mood.
 I tried my best to see it out though and Wren was with me till the bitter end.
 Armed with the torchlight on my phone and some fighting spirit she proved herself as the heroine.